-Gamma isotopic analyses were performed on the edible portion of the fish samples collected at the river stations on May 23, 2011 and October 10, 2011.
+Gamma isotopic analyses were performed on the edible portion of the fish samples collected at the river stations on April 9, 2012 and November 1, 2012.
 The control station (No. 170) is located upstream of the plant while the indicator station (No. 172) is located downstream.

-As shown in Table 3-1, Cs-137 was the only man-made radionuclide detected in fish during 2011.
-Three of four samples taken at the indicator station and two of four samples taken at the control station were positive for Cs-137.
-The average concentration at the indicator station was 8.6 pCi/kg-wet, and the average at the control station was 7.1 pCi/kg-wet.
-The difference between the averages at the indicator and control stations (1.5 pCi/kg-wet) is not statistically discernible since it is less than the MDD of 7.8 pCi/kg-wet.
-Cs-137 in fish samples is attributed primarily to weapons testing and the Chernobyl incident.
-However, the Cs-137 seen in the fish samples at the indicator station could be attributed to plant effluents.
+As shown in Table 3-1, no man-made radionuclides were detected in fish during 2012.
+Cs-137 in past fish samples has been attributed primarily to weapons testing and the Chernobyl incident.
+However, the Cs-137 seen in past fish samples at the indicator station could potentially be attributed to plant effluents.
 The MDC and RL for Cs-137 in fish are 150 and 2000 pCi/kg-wet, respectively.